expo/expo/docs/pages/versions/unversioned/sdk/in-app-purchases.md

 Retrieves the user's purchase history.

-Please note that on iOS, Storekit actually creates a new transaction object every time you restore completed transactions, therefore the `purchaseTime` and `orderId` may be inaccurate if it's a restored purchase.
+Please note that on iOS, StoreKit actually creates a new transaction object every time you restore completed transactions, therefore the `purchaseTime` and `orderId` may be inaccurate if it's a restored purchase.
 If you need the original transaction's information you can use `originalPurchaseTime` and `originalOrderId`, but those will be 0 and an empty string respectively if it is the original transaction.

 You should not call this method on launch because restoring purchases on iOS prompts for the user’s App Store credentials, which could interrupt the flow of your app.
 #### Arguments